OpenVPN/openvpn-gui/README.rst

     2: Show balloon even after re-connects

-log_viewer
-    The program used to view your log files, defaults to *C:\\Windows\\System32\\notepad.exe*

-editor
-    The program used to edit your config files, defaults to *C:\\Windows\\System32\\notepad.exe*

-passphrase_attempts
-    Number of attempts to enter the passphrase to allow.

-All these registry options is also available as cmd-line options.
+All of these registry options are also available as cmd-line options.
 Use "openvpn-gui --help" for more info about cmd-line options.

 Building OpenVPN GUI from source